-Control buildings often incorporate a variety of mechanical, electrical and chemical into a single structure that often involves a lot of human access, interface and maintenance.
-Essentially, all control buildings are job specific and they are equipment specific.
+Control buildings incorporate a variety of mechanical, electrical and chemical into a single structure that often involves a lot of human access, interface and maintenance.
+Essentially, all control buildings are job specific and equipment specific.
 In other words, each one of them requires that all equipment be defined, sized and laid out in both plan view and elevation drawings within the proposed control building.
 Once all equipment is shown within the proposed structure, then we can review the human access.
 Once we figure that out, then we can determine the physical space and requirements for all of the rest of a control building’s requirements: HVAC, lighting, safety, ingress and egress, power, thrust blocking, etc.

 The bottom line is that pound for pound and inch for inch, there are not many structure types that are more complicated to design and build correctly, than a quality control building.